luisarizmendi/rhel-edge-quickstart/README.md

 # Description

 These scripts help to quickly create and publish RHEL for Edge images.
-You should execute them in a RHEL 8 or RHEL 9 server (which will become the image-builder and repo server for RHEL for Edge images).
+You should execute them in a RHEL 8 server (which will become the image-builder and repo server for RHEL for Edge images).

 > NOTE: Remember that if you want to install RHEL for Edge on ARM systems, the image will need to be created in an image-builder RHEL deployed also in an ARM server.

 # Usage